bro-relax/cppug-hackathon-2025/complete-rules.md

         A: Power Platform is designed to be accessible!
 Whether you're a complete beginner or an experienced developer, there's a place for you.
 We'll have mentors available to help throughout the event.</p>

         <p><strong>Q: Do I need my own Power Platform license?</strong><br>
         A: No!
-Instructions for setting up a dev tenant will be provided pre-event.
-These give you access to all the tools you'll need.
-Participants **must** have access to necessary software (web browser) and Power Platform developer tenants/licenses *before* the event.</p>
+A user account and tenant will be provided to you during the event.
+These will give you access to all the tools you'll need.</p>

         <p><strong>Q: What if I've never used Power Platform before?</strong><br>
         A: Perfect!
 We love introducing new people to these amazing tools.
 Consider attending our pre-event workshop or reviewing our getting-started resources.</p>